Boeing names space test dummy Rosie after WWII riveter

 CAPE CANAVERAL, Fla.
 (AP) — SpaceX had Ripley.
 Now Boeing has Rosie.

-As Boeing moved its Starliner crew capsule to its Florida pad Thursday for a mid-December launch, the company revealed the name of the test dummy on board.
+As Boeing moved its Starliner crew capsule to its pad Thursday for a launch next month, the company revealed the name of the test dummy on board.

 Rosie the Astronaut is named after World War II’s Rosie the Riveter.
 The dummy has hundreds of sensors for the first Starliner test flight to the International Space Station.
 And it’s wearing Rosie the Riveter’s trademark red polka-dot head scarf, along with a Boeing blue spacesuit.

-Boeing says it chose the name given its long history of hiring women, especially during World War II to keep up bomber production.
+Boeing said it chose the name given its long history of hiring women, especially during World War II to keep up bomber production.

+“She’s flying for everyone on our team who took on the challenge of human spaceflight and said, ‘We can do it,’ ” Leanne Caret, president of Boeing’s defense, space and security unit, said in a statement.

+United Launch Alliance’s Atlas V rocket will provide the ride.
+Liftoff is targeted for Dec.
+17.

-SpaceX turned to the “Alien” movies in naming its test dummy, Ripley, launched aboard a crew Dragon in March.
+SpaceX turned to the “Alien” movies in naming its test dummy, Ripley, launched aboard a crew Dragon capsule in March.

+Flights with NASA astronauts should follow next year for both private companies.
+The first Starliner crew will include a woman, NASA’s Nicole Mann.
+She and her two crewmates were present for Thursday’s capsule move.